canidlogic/lilac/doc/LoadScript.md

 1. [String] `rfunc` &mdash; name of the render function

 If `rfunc` is not defined, its default value is `render`.
 The render function name is the name of the function within the Lua render script that is called to render each pixel.
 See `RenderScript.md` for further details.
+If a name is explicitly declared, it must be a sequence of one or more ASCII letters, digits, and/or underscores, and the first character may not be a digit.

 Each metavariable may be set at most once in the header.
 The variables may be set in any order.
 The header ends at the first encountered Shastina entity that is not part of a metacommand.